kukua/concava-mysql-influxdb/README.md

 # ConCaVa with MySQL and InfluxDB

-> This setup uses MySQL for authentication and metadata storage and InfluxDB for sensor data storage.
+> This setup uses MySQL for authentication & metadata storage and InfluxDB for sensor data storage.

 ## Requirements